avalanche-strategy/debugging_exercise/README.md

 is failing.
 It's your job to figure out why, and fix the underlying issue.

 This exercise is as much about thought process as it is about finding the underlying issue.
-Talk out loud where possible so we can follow along with your thoughts.
+Talk out loud where possible so we can follow along.
 You can use any resources you'd like.
 Feel free to look things up, ask questions, use debuggers, or console log all over the place.
-Whatever techniques you're most comfortable with, you should use them.
+You should use whatever techniques you're most comfortable with.

 # Setup